 The core purpose of ACWA’s disability project, ‘Falling through the gaps?
 Delivering the best possible outcomes for vulnerable children and young people with disability’, is to identify practical pathways, initiatives, tools, training and other resources that will enhance sector capability and practice in this important area of the system.

-- The prevalence of children and young people with a diagnosed disability within this cohort.
+- The prevalence of children and young people with a diagnosed disability within this cohort

-- The potential extent of undiagnosed or under-diagnosed disability within the cohort.
+- The potential extent of undiagnosed or under-diagnosed disability within the cohort

-- The nature and scope of NDIS packages and plans currently in place, and the adequacy of those plans to meet individual needs.
+- The nature and scope of NDIS packages and plans currently in place, and the adequacy of those plans to meet individual needs

-- The potential opportunity for other children and young people to access supports through NDIS packages.
+- The potential opportunity for other children and young people to access supports through NDIS packages

-- Barriers and challenges to children and young people and their carers being able to effectively access the NDIS.
+- Barriers and challenges to children and young people and their carers being able to effectively access the NDIS

-- Looking at those causative factors, consider potential opportunities for improving support for these young people, consider potential opportunities for enhancing support for these young people.
+- Looking at those causative factors, to consider potential opportunities for improving support for these young people, consider potential opportunities for enhancing support for these young people.